Essential dimension and pro-finite group schemes: Continuous and fce dimensions

 \begin{itemize} \item It may happen that the limit $\lim_i\ed_k G_i$ does not exists, and we don't see any particular reason to prefer $\liminf_i\ed_kG_i$ or $\limsup_i\ed_kG_i$.
 On the other hand, the limit always exists at the level of torsors. \item The limit $\lim_i\ed_kG_i$ depends on the presentation of $G=\projlim_iG_i$ as a projective limit, while our definition depends only on $G$. \item Most importantly, we are interested in studying $G$-torsors, and $\lim_i\ed_k G_i$ depends on $G_i$-torsors that do not extend to $G$. \end{itemize} \end{remark}

-Finally, we can merge in an obvious way the finite type and continuous essential dimensions and define the \emph{fce dimension} $\fced_{k} \Phi$ of a pro-algebraic gerbe $\Phi$.
+Finally, we can merge in an obvious way the finite type and continuous essential dimensions and define the \emph{fce dimension} $\fced_{k} \Phi$ of a pro-finite gerbe $\Phi$.

-\begin{definition} If $\Phi$ is a pro-algebraic gerbe, the \emph{fce dimension} $\fced_{k}\Phi$ of $\Phi$ is the supremum of the continuous essential dimensions $\ced_{k}s$ where $\spec L\to\Phi$ is a section over a field $L$ finitely generated over $k$.
-If $G$ is a pro-algebraic group scheme, we write $\fced_k G$ for $\fced_k BG$. \end{definition}
+\begin{definition} If $\Phi$ is a pro-finite gerbe, the \emph{fce dimension} $\fced_{k}\Phi$ of $\Phi$ is the supremum of the continuous essential dimensions $\ced_{k}s$ where $\spec L\to\Phi$ is a section over a field $L$ finitely generated over $k$.
+If $G$ is a pro-finite group scheme, we write $\fced_k G$ for $\fced_k BG$. \end{definition}